The Cheeky Monkey Media Blog

 Thus, if you have a fully animated site, where graphics are moving all over the screen, etc, you probably don’t want to go with AMP.
 A good example is Happy Forecast.
 Cool site, but probably not the best fit for AMP.

 If, however, you have a community or publishing-based website, you definitely want to go with AMP.

 Integrating with AMP positively affects SEO

 Before you get too excited, AMP doesn’t directly affect organic search results.
 However, AMP does affect clicks, impressions, and user experience, which in turn affects SEO.

-Then there's that whole thing about mobile friendly sites ranking higher organic search results.
-Yep, as of April 21st, 2015, Google has been ranking mobile friendly website higher in organic search results.
+Then there’s that whole thing about mobile-friendly sites ranking higher in organic search results.
+Yep, as of April 21st, 2015, Google has been ranking mobile-friendly websites higher in organic search results.

-This means that if your website doesn’t work well on mobile, you’re not just irritating your users, your angering Google, and trust me, you don’t want to do that.
+This means that if your website doesn’t work well on mobile, you’re not just irritating your users, you’re angering Google, and trust me, you don’t want to do that.